centreon/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Patch fixing an issue (non-breaking change)
 - [ ] New functionality (non-breaking change)
-- [ ] Breaking change (patch or feature) that might cause side effects on critical parts of the software
+- [ ] Breaking change (patch or feature) that might cause unexpected side effects, breaking part of the software

 ## Target serie